browserengineering/book/book/embeds.md

 simplest form.
 Well, they are easy to implement if you have convenient libraries to decode and render them.
 So let's just get to it.[^img-history]

 [^img-history]: In fact, images have been around (almost) since the beginning, being proposed in [early 1993][img-email].
 This makes it ironic that images only make their appearance in chapter 15 of the book.
-My excuse is that Tkinter doesn't support proper image sizing and clipping, so we had to wait for the introduction of Skia.
+My excuse is that Tkinter doesn't support proper image sizing and clipping, and doesn't support very many image formats, so we had to wait for the introduction of Skia.

 [img-email]: http://1997.webhistory.org/www.lists/www-talk.1993q1/0182.html

+There are three steps to displaying images:

+1. Download it from a URL.
+2. Decode it into a buffer in memory.^[I'll get into how this works in a bit;
+for now just think of it like decompressing a zip file.]
+3. Paint it in the right place in the display list.

 Skia doesn't come with built-in image decoding, so first download and install the [Pillow/PIL][pillow] library for this task: